arasool/biopython-R-bash/README.md

 # biopython-start
-scripts developed during graduate python course
+scripts developed during graduate programming courses include some examples of biopython, R and batch scripting (to submit jobs on NYU's cluster).